Webhook Notifications

 Navigate to Settings -> Webhook Notifications in the admin panel to:

-httpsin production). - Set a Signing Secret (minimum 16 characters).
+httpsin production). - Set an outbound Signing Secret (minimum 16 characters).

-- Send a test event to verify connectivity.
+- Send a test event to verify outbound connectivity.

 | Header | Description |